 Discussion

-We identified patterns of metabolic adaptation to new environmental conditions and explored how changes in metabolic rates scale up to velocity and species interactions.
-We found support for both hypothetic adaptation scenarios (vertical displacement and change in steepness) of biological rate temperature curves with increasing environmental temperatures.
-Converting respiration rates to velocity we showed that the predator-prey pairs in this system are currently mismatched in their relative performance, that this mismatch changes with environmental conditions and that it is specific to each pair.
-Finally, we showed that as biological rates increased with temperatures, search rates increased in both elevation and steepness, strengthening predator-prey dynamics in warmer conditions.
+We have identified patterns of metabolic adaptation to new environmental conditions, and modelled how these scale up to differences in the temperature dependence of body velocity and species interaction rates.
+We find support for both hypothetical adaptation scenarios (vertical displacement and change in steepness) of biological rate temperature curves with increasing environmental temperatures.
+By estimating velocity using respiration rates, we show that the predator-prey pairs in this system are currently mismatched in their relative performance, that this mismatch changes with environmental conditions and that it is specific to each pair.
+Finally, we show that as biological rates increase with temperatures, expected search rates increase in both elevation and steepness, strengthening predator-prey dynamics in warmer conditions.

 S. striolatum and Chironomus spp. displayed a vertical shift in respiration TPCs alone with no variation in activation energies.
 C. dipterum curves showed both a change in elevation and in steepness with significant changes in Ea.
 Changes in the elevation parameter, b0, were consistent between S. striolatum and C. dipterum with hotter sites having significantly higher values.
-These results showed support for both adaptation scenarios suggested, with S. striolatum and Chironomus spp. fitting scenario 1A alone and C. dipterum fitting a combination of both 1A&B. Higher temperatures experienced in warmer environments pose increased stress on species physiology via increased demand for ATP production (Clarke, 2003).
+These results support for both adaptation scenarios, with S. striolatum and Chironomus spp. fitting scenario 1A alone and C. dipterum matching a combination of Fig. 1A&B. Higher temperatures experienced in warmer environments pose increased stress on species physiology via increased demand for ATP production (Clarke, 2003).
 Mechanisms such as a vertical shift in the entire curve provide an increase in oxygen availability for a species at all temperatures throughout the OTR (Angilletta, 2009; Kingsolver, 2009).
-However, such adaptation can only be pushed within the limits of an organism physiological plasticity and some environmental temperatures may be too much for a species to cope with, as is the case for warm site Chironomus spp. here but not S. striolatum.
+However, such adaptation can only be pushed within the limits of an organism’s physiological plasticity and some environmental temperatures may be too much for a species to cope with, as is the case for warm site Chironomus spp. here but not S. striolatum.
 Increased steepness of the curve provides increased O2 at higher temperatures, that are more likely to be experienced in warmer conditions, but comes at a cost at lower temperatures where performance is lowered.
 These mechanisms of change in the shape of respiration TPCs in the face of warming conditions suggest a species-specific response to temperature with a common pattern of vertical shifting of varying magnitude and direction.